Tong Yang-tze: Exhibitions

 In 1997 “The Living Brush” Four Masters along with C.C.
 Wang, Wang Fang Yu, and Tseng Yuho at the Pacific Heritage Museum in San Francisco.

 In 1998 at the Michael Goedhuis Gallery in London.

 In 2000 at the Mountain Art Museum in Kaohsiung, the National Central University Art Centre in Chung-Li, and the National Museum of History in Taipei.

-In 2001 at the City University of Hong Kong, the Hong Kong University of Science and Technology, Goedhuis Contemporary in London, and Goedhuis Contemporary at Sotheby’s in New York.
+In 2001 at the City University of Hong Kong, the Hong Kong University of Science and Technology, Goedhuis Contemporary in London, and Goedhuis Contemporary at Sotheby's in New York.

 In 2002 at Da-Ai Television in Taipei.

 In 2003 at the National Theater Taipei, the Cultural Center in Taichung, and the County Cultural Bureau in Hsinchu.

 In 2004 at Goedhuis Contemporary in New York, Goedhuis Contemporary at The Annex in New York, and the Taipei Fine Arts Museum.

 In 2005 at Goedhuis Contemporary in New York.

 In 2006 and 2008 at Eslite Vision Gallery in Taipei.

 In 2009 at the National Taiwan Museum of Fine Arts, and Museum of Contemporary Art Taipei.

-In 2020 her piece Immortal at the River was exhibited at Cornell’s Johnson Museum of Art.
+In 2020 her piece Immortal at the River was exhibited at Cornell's Johnson Museum of Art.
 Immortal at the River is a 54-meter-long cursive-script calligraphy of the poem by the same name by Yang Shen which prefaces the Romance of the Three Kingdoms.
 It was created in 2003.

+In 2024 she received the Metropolitan Museum of Art's Great Hall Commission.

 In media

-She was the subject of Wang Yen-ni’s documentary Solitary Joy.
+She was the subject of Wang Yen-ni's documentary Solitary Joy.